AZ3Dp/AZ3Dp/README.md

 - 👋 Hi, I’m @AZ3Dp
-- 👀 I’m interested in Coding and 3D printing
+👀 I’m interested in 3D printing
-- 🌱 I’m currently learning a lot
-- 💞️ I’m looking to collaborate on anything
+🌱 I’m currently learning about Python, Arduinos, and Fusion 360 💞️ I’m looking to collaborate on 3D modelling

 <!---
 AZ3Dp/AZ3Dp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.